codesnerd/teaching-git/README.md

 ## What is [Git](https://git-scm.com/)

 Git is a [distributed](https://git-scm.com/about/distributed) version control system (VCS).
-It's a system that tracks changes to our project files over time.
+It's a system that keeps a record of changes to our project files over time.
 It enables us to record project changes and go back to a specific version of the files, at any given point in time.
 This system can be used by many people to efficiently work together and **collaborate on team projects**, where each developer can have their own version of the project, distributed on their computer.
 Later on, these individual versions of the project can be merged and adapted into the main version of the project.

 Basically, it's a massively popular tool for coordinating parallel work and managing projects among individuals and teams.
-Needless to say, knowing **how to use Git is one of the most important skills for any Software Developer nowadays** - and it's definitely a great addition to your resume!
+Needless to say, knowing **`how to use Git is one of the most important skills for any Software Developer nowadays`** - and it's definitely a great addition to your resume!

-### Features of git
+### Features of Git and Github

-1. **Safekeeping:** The Repository ensures the safety of your creations, acting like a powerful shield that protects your important treasures.

-2. **Version Control:** Git keeps a record of every change you make to your project,so it has the ability to remember every change you make to your creations.
+1. **Version Control:** Git keeps a record of every change you make to your project, so it has the ability to remember every change you make to your code.
 It's like time-travel!
-So,if you make a mistake you can easily go back to a previous version if you need to.
+So, if you make a mistake you can easily go back to a previous version if you need to.

-3. **Sharing with Friends:** Invite your friends into the Repository, and they can marvel at your creations, give suggestions, or even add their own touches to your works.
+1. **Sharing with Friends:** You can share your code with your friends or anyone around the world, and they can marvel at your creations, give suggestions, take inspiration, or even add their own touches to your works.

-4. **Collaboration:** .
-Multiple people can work together on the same project simultaneously, and Git helps merge everyone's work seamlessly.
-The Repository makes it effortless for everyone to contribute their parts and merge them seamlessly.
+1. **Collaboration:** .
+Multiple people can work together on the same project simultaneously, and Git helps merge everyone's work seamlessly and makes it effortless for everyone to contribute their parts.

-5. **Backup:** Like a powerful shield, Git Repository protects your work from getting lost or damaged.
+1. **Backup:** Git Repository ensures safety and protects your work from getting lost or damaged.
 Even if your computer misbehaves, your projects are securely stored and can be accessed from another computer.

 ### What is a Repository